quicbit-js/qb-json-tok/readme.md

 The tokenizer is just a function with four inputs:

-    buffer:    A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
+    src:       A UTF-8 encoded array containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.

     callback:  A function called for each token encountered.

-        buffer:      the buffer being parsed
+        src:        the buffer being parsed
-        keyIndex:    index start of a key (in a key/value pair), or -1 if this is a stand-alone or array value
-        keyLength:   length of key in UTF-8 bytes (in a key/value pair) or 0 if this is a stand-alone or array value
+        koff:       index of key start (inclusive) in current object, in arrays koff is -1
+        klim:       index of key limit (non-inclusive) in current object, in arrays koff is -1
-        token:       integer representing token encountered.
-In almost all cases, this is the same as the first character encountered.  'n' for null, 't' for true, '{' for object start...
+        token:      integer representing the type encountered.
+In most cases, token is the ASCII of the first character encountered.  'n' for null, 't' for true, '{' for object start.
-        valIndex:    index start of a stand-alone value or the value in a key/value pair
-        valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair

-        info:        information object for error and end events
-                     if there is an error, err will be an object containing:
+                    TOK defines these token codes by name:

                     {
-                            msg:     the error message
-                            tok:     the token where the error occured (unterminated string error will have tok: 34) OR zero if the token was invalid/unknown.
+                      STR: 34,        // '"'
+                      END: 69,        // 'E'
+                      NUM: 78,        // 'N'
+                      ARR_BEG: 91,    // '['
+                      ARR_END: 93,    // ']'
+                      FAL: 102,       // 'f'
+                      NUL: 110,       // 'n'
+                      TRU: 116,       // 't'
+                      OBJ_BEG: 123,   // '{'
+                      OBJ_END: 125,   // '}'
+                      ERR: 0,         // error. check err_info for information
                     }

-                     if then end of buffer is reached, this contains the parse state that can be passed to continue parsing
+        voff:       index of value offset (inclusive) in current object or array
+        vlim:       index of value limit (non-inclusive) in current object or array

+        info:       (object) if tok === TOK.ERR or tok === TOK.END, then info holds details that can be used to recover or handle values split across buffers.

-        returns:     the value returned controls processing:
+        return:     the value returned controls processing:
-                        returning zero halts the tokenizer.
+                        returning 0 halts the tokenizer.
-                        returning a positive number will continue tokenizing at that offset (backtrack or skip forward to the returned offset).
-Note that jumping to the value 'xyz' of a key value pair:
+                        returning a positive number will continue tokenizing at that offset (it is not possible to return to 0)
+                                (backtrack or skip forward).
+Note that
+                                jumping to the value 'xyz' of a key value pair:
                                         { "a": "xyz" }...
-                                will make the tokenizer return just a string value, not the k returning anything else (undefined, null, negative number) - will cause processing to continue.
+                                will make the tokenizer return just a string value

+                        returning anything else (undefined, null, negative number) - will cause processing to continue.
-                     NOTE: as of version 2.0, if you want to halt processing on error, you must check the return token for error (zero) and return zero from the function.

-    options
-        end:         the token used to indicate when parsing completes.  defaults to 69 ('E'). this option is only for backward compatibility

     state            for incremental parsing, you can pass the state object returned by the end callback into this argument.

+## Ends and Errors

+Buffer termination and errors are also indicated by the token 'tok'.
+This means that if we handle codes in a single switch statement, error and end cases will fall into the default case instead of being forgotten and unchecked.

+    function callback (src, koff, klim, tok, voff, vlim, info) {
+        switch (tok) {
+            case TOK.NUM:
+                ...
+            case TOK.ERR:                           // if we forgot to handle this case, the default case will get it. return my_error_handler(err_info)
+            default:
+                error('case not handled')
+        }
+    }

+Then 'info' object has more information for ERR and END cases.
+In conjuction with the return-control to reset parsing position, info allows you to define recovery strategies for error cases and parsing values split across buffers.

+fields:

+    info
+    {
+      msg:    (string) message explaining the issue
+      where:  (string) where the error occurred relative to tokens being parsed.  where codes are defined in
+              INFO_WHERE: {
+                BEFORE_KEY:     'before_key',  // before an object key was started (before the first '"')
+                IN_KEY:         'in_key',      // inside an object key (before the second '"')
+                AFTER_KEY:      'after_key',   // after an object key, but before the colon ':'
+                BEFORE_VAL:     'before_val',  // before an object or array value (after the comma, colon, or starting array brace
+                IN_VAL:         'in_val',      // inside an object or array value (includes uncertain number cases like 12.3<end>)
+                AFTER_VAL:      'after_val',   // after an object or array value, but before the comma or closing array or object brace
+              }
+    }

 ## Example